capac/ml-zoomcamp/2023/homework/capstone-1/README.md

     * Training the final model with the default hyperparameters values for the Random Forests model, taken from the Jupyter notebook file,
     * Saving the model and `DictVectorizer` class instance to pickle files,
     * Best F1 and AUC values with default Random Forest hyperparameters, at 0.769 and 0.834 respectively.
+        * Due to the small dataset, the default Random Forest hyperparameters give the best F1 and AUC values, and hyperparameter fine tuning doesn't improve these values.

 3. `predict.py`
     * Loading the model and `DictVectorizer` object from the `model.pkl` and `dv.pkl` files respectively,